davbaster/simple-java-maven-app-jenkins/README.md

 you'll be creating yourself during the tutorial and the `jenkins/scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

+Some modifications has been done to the Jenkinsfile to adjust it to our demo environment.